Tokhos/Tokhos/README.md

 👋 Hi, I’m @Tokhos
-I'm a Communicologist with experience in marketing, social media and also game development
+I'm a Communicologist with experience in marketing, social media and also *a little bit of* game development

 Currently learning Python and trying to make my carrer as programmer